- Live Rates

 The 30-year rate average was 2.65% at the beginning of January this year, and the average FHA rate during the same week was 2.97%.

 Granted, these are average mortgage rates we’re talking about.
 The rate you receive on a home loan may differ from the averages reported above, due to a number of factors such as loan features and credit qualifications.

 But the overall trend here is undeniable.
 Apparently, there hasn’t been very much upward pressure on Washington mortgage rates in recent months.

 The economic team at Freddie Mac said as much in their latest survey report:

-In most counties across the state, FHA loan limits are still higher than median home prices.
-This means that home buyers who use the program should have plenty of properties to choose from, without exceeding FHA loan limits.
+In many counties across the state, FHA loan limits are lower than median home prices.
+This means that home buyers who use the program may need to look harder to find a home within those limits.

-(On a side note, there’s a chance FHA loan limits will go up in 2017, for some counties in Washington State.
-The same goes for conforming and VA limits.
+FHA loan limits have gone up for 2021, as well as conforming limits.
 That’s because they are based on median home values, and those values have risen steadily over the last year.
-We’ll know more in November or December, when next year’s loan limits will be announced.)

 FHA loans are particularly popular among first-time home buyers in Washington State, though they’re certainly not limited to this group.
 In many cases, first-time buyers lack the funds for a large down payment.
 So the 3.5% down payment that’s allowed under the FHA loan program can be very appealing to these borrowers.

 Are you planning to use an FHA loan to buy a home in Washington State?
 If so, we can provide you with an instant rate quote to help you move forward.
 We can also answer any questions you have about this mortgage program, and how it might benefit you as a borrower.